MuSR: Testing the Limits of Chain-of-thought with Multistep Soft Reasoning: Experiments

 \subsection{Dataset Validation}

-We generate our three datasets using GPT-4 following the procedure outlined in the previous sections.
-Table~\ref{tab:dataset_stats} describes the statistics of our generated dataset.
+We generate our three datasets comprising MuSR using GPT-4 following the procedure outlined in the previous sections.
+See Appendix~\ref{sec:other_models} for a discussion of using models other than GPT-4.
+Table~\ref{tab:dataset_stats} describes the statistics of our generated datasets.
 We provide examples from each dataset in Appendix~\ref{sec:data_examples}.

 We do not aim to formally evaluate fluency or coherence of our generated stories.
 GPT-4 generates stories that are, based on our inspection, very strong according to these attributes.
 We also do not evaluate intrinsic ``sensibility'' of commonsense, which we also found to be very high; we opt instead to evaluate this in an end-to-end fashion based on whether humans can correctly reason about the right answer.